 Magazine

-Comparison Between Direct Real Estate Investment vs REITs.
+Comparison Between Direct Real Estate Investment vs Investing in REITs.
 Which One To Choose?

 What is Direct Real Estate Investment?

-Direct real estate is a physical property that an investor can buy.
-Investing in direct real estate means buying a specific property, like residential or commercial buildings, and generating money through rental income, appreciation, and profits from any business activities in the invested facilities.
-Direct real estate offers more tax breaks than REIT investments and gives an investor more physical properties.
+Direct real estate investment refers to an investor purchasing a physical property.
+This type of investment involves buying a specific property, such as residential or commercial buildings, to generate revenue through rental income, appreciation, and profits from any business activities in the invested facilities.
+Direct real estate investments are advantageous in that they offer more tax breaks than REIT investments and allow investors to own more physical properties.

 Benefits of Direct Real Estate Investment